 Coloradans often take all of the awesome views, activities, food and brews available to us for granted.
-So sometimes it is hard to decide where to take guests in Colorado.
+So. sometimes it is hard to decide where to visit in Colorado with friends from out of town.
 However, with the right plan, it is the perfect opportunity to experience some new places (or re-experience old favorites), all while giving your guests a taste of what makes Colorado so RAD!

 My best friend and her boyfriend came to visit us recently and since it was their first trip to Colorado, I was so psyched to show them our favorite spots.
 Plus getting to check out some places that have been on my list for a while was an extra bonus.
 After lots of deliberation, these are the top 5 places we just had to fit into their trip: